BBai-Tips/bbai/docs/NEW_TOOL.md

 - After adding or modifying tools, always restart the API server to ensure the changes are applied.
 - Be cautious when implementing tools that interact with the file system or execute commands, as they can have significant impacts on the user's environment.
 - Consider the impact of the tool on the overall conversation flow and user experience.
+- Ensure that both browser and console formatters are implemented and used correctly for each tool.

 ## Conclusion

 Creating a new tool involves careful planning, implementation, and testing.
 By following this guide and maintaining consistency with existing tools, you can ensure that new tools integrate seamlessly into the BBai project and provide reliable functionality.
-Remember to consider both the technical implementation and the user experience when designing and implementing new tools.
+Remember to consider both the technical implementation and the user experience when designing and implementing new tools, including proper formatting for both browser and console outputs.